How to succeed in the New Hospice Compare Era

 Reporting on the data

 The second component to your success is technology.
-As mentioned earlier, Hospice Compare ratings are based on HIS data that hospice providers submit to CMS – which means it’s more important than ever to ensure your agency has the right tools and processes in place to collect and document every aspect of patient care.
+As mentioned earlier, hospice providers must submit HIS data to CMS – which means it’s more important than ever to ensure your agency has the right tools and processes in place to collect and document every aspect of patient care.

 EMR software plays an important role in this process, and can help improve an agency’s standing by enforcing compliance and ensuring accurate and complete documentation.
 Optima Hospice, for example, has built-in safeguards that provide hard stops and alerts to ensure documentation is completed in a timely manner.
 It also includes hospice-specific workflows that guide clinicians through all the required forms and documentation – making it easy to chart patient-specific data, raise issues and set goals that are aligned with the patient care plan.